silverbulletmd/silverbullet/website/Silver Bullet.md

 On this site, everything is editable as in a regular copy of Silver Bullet, just none of it persists (the back-end is read-only).

-So, don’t just sit there...
+So, don’t just sit there, try this!

-## Try it out!
 * Click on the page picker (folder tree) icon at the top right, or hit `Cmd-k` (Mac) or `Ctrl-k` (Linux and Windows) to open the **page switcher**.
 Type the name of a nonexistent page to create it (although it won’t save in this environment).
 * Click on the run button (top right) or hit `Cmd-/` (Mac) or `Ctrl-/` (Linux and Windows) to open the **command palette** (note that not all commands will work in this mode).
 * Select some text and hit `Alt-m` to ==highlight== it, or `Cmd-b` (Mac) or `Ctrl-b` to make it **bold**.